A Close Look at Naturopathy

 Many of the treatments recommended in the Textbook . . . are not likely to be effective, and treatments proven to be effective are often totally ignored.
 This could endanger the health and safety of patients with serious diseases who relied solely on care from a naturopathic practitioner .

-The encyclopedia claims, for example, that medical treatment of hypothyroidism involves the use of desiccated thyroid or synthetic thyroid hormone, but that naturopaths prefer desiccated thyroid.
-Pizzorno and Murray also claim that "health-food-store thyroid preparations . . . . may provide enough support" to help a mild thyroid problem, even though the FDA requires such products to be hormone-free.
+- The chapter on hypothyroidism claims (incorrectly) that taking one's armpit temperature upon awakening is a reliable test for thyroid function and that naturopaths prefer treating hypothyroidism with desiccated thyroid.
+The book also states that "health-food-store thyroid preparations . . . . may provide enough support" to help a mild thyroid problem, even though the FDA requires such products to be hormone-free.
 Scientific physicians consider desiccated thyroid (made from dried animal glands) inferior because its potency can vary from batch to batch.
 Synthetic thyroid hormone does the job efficiently.
 Using a product that might contain no hormone is even more ridiculous.
-The book also claims (incorrectly) that taking one's armpit temperature upon awakening is a reliable test for thyroid function.

 In The Complete Book of Juicing, Murray recommends juices for treating scores of ailments.
 He also advises everyone to use supplements because "even the most dedicated health advocate . . . cannot possibly meet the tremendous nutritional requirements for optimum health through diet alone."
 These ideas lack scientific validity.